doug1/git-remote-s3bundle/README.md

 git-remote-s3bundle
 ===================

-This is a Git remote protocol helper module for bundles stored in Amazon S3.
+This is a git remote protocol helper module for git bundles stored in Amazon S3.
+See man git-bundle(1) for more info on bundles.

 It supports clone, fetch, and pull from complete bundles built using: